rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-In this case, every message is simply written by the authenticated user (here the `me` user).
+In this case, every message is written by the authenticated `me` user.
 If you query the following about messages, you will get this result:

 {{< highlight javascript >}}
 // query